Why you need a mood board for your home

 When I present a concept slash mood board, for my clients it includes actual pieces.
 Not pieces for illustrative or ‘conceptual’ purposes.
 In Australian interior design language the words ‘concept’ and ‘mood board’ are used interchangeably.
-But they are technically different things so I wanted to explain the difference between a concept and mood board from my perspective.
+But they are technically different things.
+I wanted to explain the difference between a concept and mood board from my perspective.

 What is a moodboard?